ziyoung/better-wilcom-docs/wilcom-docs/Decorative/specialty/Trapunto_open_stitching.md

 ## To create open stitching with trapunto...

-1With or without a [complex fill ](../../glossary/glossary)object selected, right-click the Tatami icon to access object properties.
+1. With or without a [complex fill ](../../glossary/glossary)object selected, right-click the Tatami icon to access object properties.

 ![specialty00104.png](assets/specialty00104.png)

-2In the Spacing field, enter the required stitch spacing.
+2. In the Spacing field, enter the required stitch spacing.
 The larger the value, the more open the spacing.

 ![specialty00107.png](assets/specialty00107.png)

-3Press Enter.
+3. Press Enter.

-4With the [complex fill](../../glossary/glossary) object selected, click the Trapunto icon.
+4. With the [complex fill](../../glossary/glossary) object selected, click the Trapunto icon.

 Travel runs and overlapping rows are removed and consistent row spacing applied.